 2) City Hall Project

 Construction of the New City Hall is on schedule and within budget.
 Concrete is scheduled to be poured for the slab tomorrow morning at 5:00 AM.
-The electrical and plumbing has been installed and we needed a new ac so I searched for ac installation near me and we found a good company.
+The electrical and plumbing has been installed.

 3) Valley Street Project